Scrin/RuuviBridge/README.md

 - Proper documentation
 - Standalone binary releases
 - Properly versioned releases with changelogs
-- Support for MQTT as an output for making it easier to use your own applications with already parsed data
 - HTTP endpoint to allow "pushes" from a Ruuvi Gateway without having a MQTT server
 - And other stuff I forgot I had plans for